edgexfoundry/edgex-docs/docs_src/design/adr/security/0028-authentication.md

 ## Considerations

+### Size and Space Impact of Kong + Postgres Versus Alternatives

+#### Disk space

+Kong + Postgres (docker images): 353MB

+Alternatives:
+ - HAProxy: 40 MB
+ - NGINX: 12 MB - 41 MB depending on image selection (12 MB works for us)

+#### Memory

+Kong + Postgres: 160 MB (at startup)

+Alternatives:
+  - HAProxy: 80 MB
+  - NGINX: 5 MB

-### Alterative: Using Kong to Mediate EdgeX Internal Microservice Interactions
+### Alternative: Using Kong to Mediate EdgeX Internal Microservice Interactions

 One approach that is seen in some microservice architectures is to force all communication between microservices to go